 Chrystal became secretary of the International Woman Suffrage Alliance in 1913, a post she held until 1920.
 During the First World War she played a leading role in organising the International Congress of Women in the Hague in 1915, which sought the intervention of neutral states to bring an end to the war.
 After the war she took part in the International Congress of Women in Zurich in May 1919, and was then appointed as one of its delegates to the Paris Peace Conference.

-She returned to her legal practice after the war, and in 1924 was appointed to be King's Counsel.
+She returned to her legal practice after the war, and in 1924 was called to the bar.
 In the 1935 General Election she stood unsuccessfully as a Liberal candidate for North Edinburgh.
 She died in Edinburgh in 1937.

 This biography draws on research first published in "The Biographical Dictionary of Scottish Women".